 Dandelion Health Benefits

 Seeds were brought here by the Puritans to plant in their herb gardens and the plants soon escaped, making their way across the country.
-Since all parts of the plant are edible and rich in vitamins, that is not a bad thing.
+However, for many early settlers, this plant made a life-saving spring tonic.

 Since dandelions are closely related to those bitter epicurean greens endive, chicory, escarole, and radicchio, you could harvest the free, rampant growing dandelion greens and put them to good use.

-If you get out your magnifying glass and look closely you’ll see that each petal is made from five fused petals.
-The protective green brachts fold up around the flowers at night or on cloudy, cool, or rainy days.
-The more sun the plant receives the more deeply notched the leaf edges will be.
-Dandelions are self-pollinating so every seed is capable of producing an exact copy of the parent plant.
+If you get out your magnifying glass and look closely, you’ll see that each petal is made from five fused petals.
+The protective green bracts fold up around the flowers at night or on cloudy, cool, or rainy days.
+The more sun the plant receives, the more deeply notched the leaf edges will be.
+Dandelions are self-pollinating, so every seed is capable of producing an exact copy of the parent plant.

-The seeds are called “akenes”, the white fluff is called “pappus”, and the stem connecting the two is the beak.
+The seeds are called “achenes,” the white fluff is called “pappus,” and the stem connecting the two is the beak.
 While the seeds are maturing the flower stalk lengthens making the dandelion puff more accessible to passing breezes.

 You can curse dandelions all you want but, what is now considered a noxious weed, fed and healed us for thousands of years.
 Every part of this plant is edible!

-Try your hand at making some dandelion wine and raise your glass in a salute to spring.
+Now, try your hand at making some dandelion wine and raise your glass in a salute to spring!